enigmosity/learn-aws/developer-associate/exam-questions.md

     3. after all parts uploaded, complete multipart
 - when using CloudFormation, ensure that all objects in the bucket are deleted before deleting the S3 bucket using the *DeletionPolicy* of the CloudFormation template.
 Default *DeletionPolicy* is **Delete**.
 - *provides 3500 PUT requests/second/prefix in a bucket, 5500 GET requests/sec/prefix in a bucket*.
+- invoke a lambda with S3 events and pass event data as a parameter, enabling the response to S3 bucket changes.
+SQS doesn't in itself allow you to do anything, you need more consumers.
+- to host a static website, configure an S3 bucket for website hosting and then upload content to the bucket. bucket must have public read access.
+It is intentinoal that everyone in the world will have read access to this bucket.

 ### S3 Inventory